cmgoffena13/etl-watcher-sdk/docs/guides/executions.rst

 Watcher Execution Context
 -----------------

-The WatcherExecutionContext is a class that is passed to your pipeline function.
+The WatcherContext is a class that is passed to your pipeline function.
 It contains the execution id, pipeline id, watermark, and next watermark variables.
-Your function must have `watcher_context` as a parameter if using the WatcherExecutionContext.
+Your function must have `watcher_context` as a parameter if using the WatcherContext.

 .. code-block:: python

-    from watcher import WatcherExecutionContext
+    from watcher import WatcherContext

     @watcher.track_pipeline_execution(
         pipeline_id=synced_config.pipeline.id,
         active=synced_config.pipeline.active)
-    def my_pipeline(watcher_context: WatcherExecutionContext):
+    def my_pipeline(watcher_context: WatcherContext):

         # Work here